Once more into the fray. Into the last good fight I’ll ever know. Live and die on this day.

 The demo itself has Jodie in the middle of a war zone in Somalia, with a crack shot Somalian kid as a sidekick.
 They can fight, but they’re not that good.
 She relies on her other sidekick, the ghost entity Aidan, to help in combat.
 From behind a wall, Jodie can send Aidan out to either crush walls for her, force choke enemies, or possess others to kill their friends/themselves.
 This could get fun, though the button presses for actions after you possess someone aren’t exactly made clear.

 Jodie fights her way through a warzone, eventually commandeering a truck by having the original driver get his throat slit by his buddy nearby.
 They ride out through, essentially, the first 10 minutes of Modern Warfare 1.
 Once discovered, a nicely done little action setpiece involving Jodie jumping back and forth between speeding trucks ensues.
 Again, tiny little Ellen Page doing all this stuff is a weird disconnect, but I could definitely grow to like it.
 The strength of performance from her also shines through at the end of the demo, when you tell your Somalian friend to head home.
 It’s not played for “Come back, Shane” levels of sap, but as someone who is genuinely tired, and wants no part of what needs to happen from here.
 And yes, it’s equal parts Cage and Page that make that happen.
 Guy might have a decent dramatic eye after all.
 Maybe.
-At least no one sounds French this time.
+At least no one sounds bizarrely French this time.
 Still hitting this fall.

 1:00pm–Castle of Illusion starring Mickey Mouse

-I expected a full on Ducktales situation here, of the original Genesis game, gussied up for HD, but no, this is its own thing, same stages, but fully redesigned, Mickey Mouse being Mickey Mouse (voiced by the guy who voiced him in the 90s, for the Disney nerds out there), and hard as balls platforming inside of the evil witch Mizrabel’s castle.
+I expected a full on Ducktales situation here, of the original Genesis game, gussied up for HD, but no, this is its own thing; same stages, but fully redesigned, Mickey Mouse being Mickey Mouse (voiced by the guy who voiced him in the 90s, for the Disney nerds out there), and hard as balls platforming inside of the evil witch Mizrabel’s castle.
 I’ve spent the last few days with a LOT of tutorial levels, less with getting my ass kicked.
 This was, indeed, me getting my ass kicked.
-Regardless, with some perseverance, and some very very pretty HD animated graphics, I got to the end.
+Regardless, with some perseverance, and some very, very pretty HD animated graphics, I got to the end.
 The temptation to drop the 360 pad like a mic was strong.
-Maybe once Harmonix is done with the Fantasia license, they can dust that game off.
+Maybe once Harmonix is done with the Fantasia license, Sega can dust that game off.

 1:20pm–Sonic: Lost World